tkw1536/ggman/README.md

 To get the canonical url of a repository use `ggman canon <URL> <CANSPEC>`.

-To customize the behaviour globally, a so-called `CANFILE` can be used.
+To customize the behavior globally, a so-called `CANFILE` can be used.
 This `CANFILE` should either be called `.ggman` in the users home directory, or be pointed to by the `GGMAN_CANFILE` environment variable.

 A `CANFILE` should consist of several lines.
-Each line should contain either one or two space-seperated strings.
+Each line should contain either one or two space-separated strings.
 The first one is a pattern (as used with the `for` keyword) and the second is a CANSPEC to apply for all repositories matching this pattern.
 Empty lines and those starting with '#', '\\' are treated as comments.